Programme/Approved Electives for 2023/24

 Intended Learning Outcomes

-6 x 2 hour interactive lectures8 x 2 hour workshops where students will demonstrate the skills in a practical context.122 self directed research, reflection on performances and preparation of practical classroom activities.
+6 x pre recorded lectures with preparatory work10 x 1 hour live online interactive lectures consolidating and preparing for the week ahead 8 x 2 hour practical class workshops where students will demonstrate the skills in a practical context.118 self directed research, reflection on performances and preparation of practical classroom activities and final assessed portfolio.

 1: Portfolio weighted 100%